 An Angler’s Treat

 If you’re a keen angler, Penmaenuchaf has four permits that allow our guests complimentary access to fish in the Dolgellau Angling Association waters of the Mawddach and Wnion rivers and Llyn Cynwch.
-You can expect to catch salmon and trout, and our chefs will happily prepare the catch for you to enjoy, or freeze to store for you to take home.
+You can expect to catch salmon and trout.

 You must have your own fishing licence and equipment, and the season and DAA regulations must of course be observed.
 Pick up an info pack including maps and fly recommendations from reception.